Covid-19 and School

 - Difficulty breathing

 - Difficulty waking or staying awake

-- Call your child's doctor's office and speak with their team about telehealth visit, in-person visit, or COVID-19 testing
+- Call your child's doctor's office and speak with their team about a telehealth visit, in-person visit, or COVID-19 testing

 When can my child go back to school if they have confirmed COVID-19?